wp-plugins/frontier-post/trunk/readme.txt

 * Create posts with media directly from frontend
 * Users can delete their own posts (Setting)
 * Users can edit their own posts (Setting)
-* Post can be edited in frontend directly from post - standard edit link (Can be enabled/disabled in settings)
+* Post can be edited in frontend directly - standard edit link (Can be enabled/disabled in settings)
 * My Posts Widget
+* My Approvals Widget
 * Capabilities are aligned with Wordpress standard.
 * Excerpts editable (Can be enabled/disabled in settings)
 * Multi select of Categories
 * Tags (Can be enabled/disabled in settings)
+* Supports Wordpress Post Status Transitions
 * Users must be logged in to post

 = My Posts Widget =